 Lower VI to Upper VI (Key Stage 5)

 We offer Unendorsed Art, Craft & Design and Endorsed Digital and Lens-based Photography at A Level.
 Students can choose to do one or both courses and many go on to studying Art at Foundation and Undergraduate Level following the completion of these courses.
 Students are encouraged to live and breathe their Art, visiting relevant institutions and participating in external artistic opportunities such as debates, portfolio classes, artist talks and workshops.
 We believe this fosters the independence and confidence required in a competitive Art world.
+Students attend creative university fairs, open days and degree shows and are supported in their applications through in depth discussions and portfolio reviews with their teachers.

 Co-Curricular & Enrichment